patrickmineault/research_code/docs/slides/README.md

 # Compiling these slides

-Slides can be compiled with `./compile-all.sh`.
+Slides can be compiled with `make all`.
 Requires pandoc:

 ```
 sudo apt-get install pandoc texlive texlive-latex-extra